The experience of becoming a member of a Freemason’s Lodge is divided into three ceremonial stages that Freemasons call “degrees.”

 The Master Mason degree is the last of the Lodge ceremonies and with it a candidate becomes a full member, enjoying both the rights and responsibilities of membership.

 During all three ceremonies, a candidate is treated with respect.
-At no time, is he ever made to feel uncomfortable, embarrassed or harassed in anyway.

 These ceremonies are always conferred in such a way as to bring pride to the candidate and the members of the Lodge.